 A Brief History of the Mechanical Keyboard

-Due to the rise of social media and the overall importance of computers in our day-to-day life, many PC users are gravitating back towards mechanical keyboards, as the pros outweigh the higher cost.
+Due to the rise of social media and the overall importance of computers in our day-to-day life, many PC users are gravitating back towards mechanical keyboards for typing, as the pros outweigh the higher cost.

 Manufacturers, who once viewed mechanical keyboards as tools for a niche market, are now starting to provide a plethora of mechanical keyboards to meet the demand from the general populace.
 There is no better time to purchase a mechanical keyboard than right now, thanks to the immense amount of competition that is driving prices down.